-Thanks for listening, and don’t forget to subscribe to the podcast!
+Thank you for listening – and don’t forget to subscribe and share!